Interpreting Temporal Graph Neural Networks with Koopman Theory: Methods

 Hypotheses~\ref{hyp:time-gt} and~\ref{hyp:node-gt} can be tested by comparing equations~\eqref{eq:w_t} and~\eqref{eq:w_n} with $m_\texttt{t}(\timeidx)$ and $m_\texttt{s}(n)$, respectively.

-The same approach allows us to define a combined explanation for the whole \gls{tg} $\mathcal{G}$ which accounts jointly for both spatial and temporal patterns.
-Indeed, we can modify definition~\eqref{eq:w_n} by considering all times and not just the last one.
-So we define
+The same approach allows us to define a combined explanation for the entire \gls{tg} $\mathcal{G}$, which jointly accounts for spatial and temporal patterns.
+Indeed, we can extend the definition~\eqref{eq:w_n} by considering all time steps and not just the last one.
+We therefore define